thomscoder/ninefivestories/content/blog/hello-js/index.md

 <h4 style="padding: 20px; font-weight: normal;">Dynamic Object Extension is the idea that objects can be built by adding properties to existing instances</h4>
 This concept was inspired by the <a href="https://selflanguage.org/" style="color: inherit;">Self programming language</a> and, since Dynamic Object Extension is ridiculously common in Javascript, it makes concatenative inheritance the most common form of inheritance in Javascript.

-And people don't even realize it. (e.g. using Object.assign()).
+And people don't even realize it. (e.g. Object.assign() - sounds familiar?).

 <h4>Conclusion</h4>
-I hope this will give you a solid definition of what Javascript is.
+I hope this gave you a solid definition of what Javascript is.
 There is a lot more to say.
-This is far from a full explanation because each introduced topic could be expanded greatly, but I hope I just sparked your curiosity.
+This is far from a full explanation.
+Each introduced topic could be expanded greatly, but hopefully I sparked your curiosity.
 I leave some really amazing articles you can learn a lot more from in the references section.
-See ya in the next article.

 <h4>References</h4>
 1. <a href="https://medium.com/code-monkey/object-composition-in-javascript-2f9b9077b5e6" style="color: inherit;">Object Composition</a><br>